 One obvious pattern here is the destructiveness of earthquakes and earthquake-triggered tsunamis.
 They caused four out of these eight disasters, including the two deadliest.

 Financially too, earthquakes have usually been the most devastating disasters.
-The most expensive natural disaster in modern history was the earthquake and tsunami in Japan in 2011, which caused approximately 16,000 deaths (2,203 of which were related to the Fukushima nuclear disaster the tsunami caused) and an estimated 411 billion inflation-adjusted dollars worth of damage, according to Wikipedia.
+The most expensive natural disaster in modern history was the earthquake and tsunami in Japan in 2011, which caused approximately 20,000 deaths (very few of which were due to the Fukushima nuclear disaster, which the tsunami triggered) and resulted in an estimated 400+ billion dollars worth of damage, adjusted for inflation, according to Wikipedia.
 (The 2010 Northern Hemisphere heat waves, if viewed as being a single natural disaster, may have been even costlier).
 That same year, the Christchurch earthquake in New Zealand cost an estimated $44 billion, itself one of the most expensive modern-day disasters.
 The second most expensive disaster was another Japanese earthquake, in 1995 in Kobe (~6,400 deaths; ~$330 billion worth of damage).
-Third costliest was the 2008 Sichuan earthquake (~88,000 deaths; ~$176 billion).
+Third costliest was the 2008 earthquake in Sichuan, China (~88,000 deaths; ~$176 billion).

-The next five most expensive natural disasters may all have been hurricanes in America, all taking place since 2005 (Katrina); three taking place in 2017 alone (Harvey, Maria, and Irma).
+The five most expensive natural disasters apart from these earthquakes may all have been hurricanes in America, each one taking place since 2005 (Katrina); three taking place in 2017 alone (Harvey, Maria, and Irma).
 Yet even the 2017 hurricane season as a whole cost less than either of Japan’s big earthquakes.

 A good source on natural disasters is Vaclav Smil‘s book Global Catastrophes and Trends: The Next Fifty Years, published in 2006.
 It looks closely at the dangers posed by many different types of disasters, including low-probability, high-impact events like asteroid strikes, supernovae explosions, and mega-volcanic eruptions.
 According to Smil, the most common disasters of late have been floods and storms, but the deadliest have been earthquakes: